AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 # Caution: Lighthouse III does not react on Seatalk Alarm
 MFDs with Lighthose II will react on the Seatalk alarm function with a short beep.
 Unfortunately, Lighthouse III is ignoring this alarm.
 If you prefer to use Lighthouse III then please connect an additonal buzzer to pin 20 of the ProMicro.

+#Problem with some 74LS07 variants
+It seems that there are different types of 74LS07 devices available with slightly different electrical charcteristics.
+See issue "R3 wrong value?" for details.
+If you get a "Send Error" problem (with 12 Volt connected) then the solution is to lower the value of R3.
+It is important to check two voltages.
+With Satalk signal line high (12 Volt) the voltage on pin 3 of 74LS07 (or alternatively on cathode of D1, which is easier to measure) should be above 2 Volt.
+When Seatalk pulled to GND (low) the voltage on pin3 should be less than 0.8 Volt.

 # Software
 The Seatalk communication is a 9 bit serial protocol.
 This is not directly supported from Arduino.
 But I found a working 9 bit hardware serial implementation.
 For convenience, I have added the working source code here, because there are different versions available (in github and elsewhere).